-The use of the different certified eel logos (on product) has distinct parameters based on the type of use:
+The use of the different certified eel logos (on product) has distinct guidelines depending on the type of use:

-5.1 Business to business: from fishery to wholesaler / processor
+5.1 Business to business: from fishery to wholesaler / processor.
 Traceability and labelling

-- Traceability of SEG certified product is fundamental to the SEG standard and the responsibly sourced supply chain.
-From the application of Version 6 of the SEG standard (published 21 June 2018), only those clients who have passed the Traceability component and who are trading in certified eel shall achieve the SEG standard. - When the SEG standard has been achieved, because that means that some or all of the client's eel is from a certified source, certified batches shall be labelled as-such and records shall be maintained (as required in the Traceability component of the certification assessment). - Clients shall be provided with a unique number, related to their SEG standard certificate number.
-If the client doesn't already have a batch numbering system, a SEG standard batch labelling system can be adopted (see example below) - The SEG logo can be used and the words 'Certified responsibly sourced' applied, along with the SEG website address (www.sustainableeelgroup.org) so that businesses and organisations can look up to see what the claim 'Certified responsibly sourced' means - Examples of how labels shall look, are provided here: - (1) SEG logo and wording on or with product:
+- 5.1.1 Traceability of SEG certified product is fundamental to the SEG standard and the responsibly sourced supply chain.
+Certification by a client to the SEG standard is dependent on achieving Traceability component and by providing proof that they are trading in traceable SEG certified eel. - 5.1.2 When the SEG standard has been achieved, because that means that some or all of the client's eel is from a certified source, only those batches that are 100% from SEG certified sources shall be labelled as SEG certified.
+Associated records must be maintained (as required in the Traceability component of the certification assessment) to provide auditable assurance of that 100% certified source. - 5.1.3 Clients shall be provided with a unique number, related to their SEG standard certificate number.
+If the client doesn't already have a batch numbering system, a SEG standard batch labelling system can be adopted (see example below). - 5.1.4 The SEG logo can be used and the words 'Certified 100% responsibly sourced' applied, along with the SEG website address (www.sustainableeelgroup.org/claims [under construction]) so that businesses and organisations can look up to see what the claim 'Certified responsibly sourced' means. - 5.1.5 Examples of how labels shall look, are provided here: - a) SEG logo and wording on or with product:

-Website page: sustainableeelgroup.org/claims under construction
+Website page: sustainableeelgroup.org/claims (under construction).

-(2) SEG logo and wording when associated with a batch label:
+b) SEG logo and wording when associated with a batch label:

-- The label shall be associated with the consignment (e.g. on boxes, packaging, delivery note, invoice) - There are no sizing or placement guidelines to the use of the label, except that the wording and logo shall be clearly visible. - The label and claim shall only be used on products that can be shown to be 100% traceable from certified source; there can be no mixing with uncertified product.
-The client must be able to show, to an auditor, on inspection, the traceable source of any product that carries the label or claim. - This batch labelling is a 'business to business' assurance scheme (fishery to wholesaler / processor.
-This is not designed for use on packaging for the consumer where the ESF label is to be used (see below). - Written agreement from SEG shall be required to approve the use and appearance of the SEG label. - SEG shall monitor usage to ensure that this guide is being adopted
+- 5.1.6 The label shall be associated with the consignment (e.g. on boxes, packaging, delivery note, invoice), - 5.1.7 There are no sizing or placement guidelines to the use of the label, except that the wording and logo shall be clearly visible, - 5.1.8 The label and claim shall only be used on products that can be shown to be 100% traceable from certified source; there can be no mixing with uncertified product.
+The client must be able to show, to an auditor, on inspection, the traceable source of any product that carries the label or claim. - 5.1.9 This batch labelling is a 'business to business' assurance scheme: fishery to wholesaler / processor.
+This is not designed for use on packaging for the end consumer where the ESF label is to be used (see below). - 5.1.10 Written agreement from SEG shall be required to approve the use and appearance of the SEG label. - 5.1.11 SEG shall monitor usage to ensure that this guide is being adopted